-Signs that are made of durable and permanent materials that withstand weathering such as molded polyurethane or metal are strongly recommended.
-Signs that are made of materials such as untreated plywood and various fabrics that cannot withstand weathering over an extended period are discouraged.
+Signs that are made of durable and permanent materials that withstand weathering ranging from molded polyurethane to metal are strongly recommended.
+Signs that are made of materials such as untreated ply-wood and various fabrics that cannot withstand weathering over an extended period are discouraged.